justinloveless/github-to-ide/native-host/README.md

 ### Interactive Mode (Recommended)

-Simply run without arguments and follow the prompts:
+Simply run without arguments and the CLI will auto-detect your extension:

 ```bash
 npx gh2ide
 ```

+**Features:**
+- 🔍 **Auto-detection**: Scans your browser profiles for GitHub to IDE extension
+- 🎯 **Smart prompts**: Confirms detected extension or lets you choose from multiple
+- 📝 **Manual fallback**: If auto-detection fails, guides you through manual entry

-The CLI will guide you through finding and entering your extension ID.
+The CLI will automatically find your extension in Chrome, Brave, Edge, or Chromium.

 ### Direct Installation